GULibrarySandbox/intro-text-mining-analysis-2022/content/3-rights.md

 {% endcapture %}
 {% include card.html header="Gaining informed consent" text=consent %}

-### What are my ethical obligations?

-Chapter 3.1, Element 4 of the National Statement on the [Ethical Conduct in Human Research](https://www.nhmrc.gov.au/about-us/publications/national-statement-ethical-conduct-human-research-2007-updated-2018) describes the ethical standards relating to the collection, use and management of data in human research.

-Griffith publishes a [Guide for Managing Your Research Data](https://www.griffith.edu.au/__data/assets/pdf_file/0025/1233907/20210107-Guide-to-managing-research-data.pdf) that outlines the considerations involved in preparing a Data Management Plan.
-Having this information ready will help you to explain to your participants

 {% capture deidentify %}
 Unless the participants have given their informed consent to being identified, you might need to remove personally identifying data from your data set before publishing it.
 This applies to all personal information, not just data which is sensitive or confidential.